XSilverTH/SilverScreen/README.md

 # SilverScreen
-HERE BE DRAGONS: this is extremely early in development and is missing most of it's planned features. if you want, you can use this daily as its not critical infrastructure, but I wouldn't.

 SilverScreen is a GTK 4 and Libadwaita desktop app for finding YouTube videos and opening them in MPV (hopefully an embeded libmpv player in the future).

 Search YouTube or paste a video link, then play it with your local MPV install.
 With a YouTube session captured through the isolated in-app Google sign-in or added manually, SilverScreen can also load your Home recommendations.